 Stand erect and slightly tuck your pelvis.
 Inhale, then exhale, contracting your abdominals.
 As you inhale again, begin to lower down into a squat, bending at the knees and hips and sending your buttocks out behind you, as if sitting down into a chair.

 As you do this, retain the abdominal contraction, only slightly less strongly than you practiced in the floor exercise.
 At the bottom of your squat, you should be at the bottom of your inhale.
 Exhale as you begin to rise up, pushing through your feet and extending through your knees and hips.
 Maintain the abdominal contraction.

-Keeping your abs contracted during abdominal exercises serves two purposes: 1) It protects your lower back from strain, and 2) it makes the exercise more effective.
+Keeping a tight core during abdominal exercises serves two purposes: 1) It protects your lower back from strain, and 2) it makes the exercise more effective.

 Lie on an exercise mat with your legs extended and your fingertips resting lightly on your head behind your ears.
 Practice the supine ab contraction technique for one round of exhalation and inhalation.

 Retain the contraction as you lift your shoulder blades off the mat and hover your legs a couple inches off the floor.
 On your next exhale, draw your right knee in and rotate your body to the right, bring your right knee and left elbow to touch.

 Inhale and return to center, maintaining abdominal contraction.
 Then, bend your left knee and rotate your body to the left, bring your left knee to touch your right elbow.
 Return to center, maintaining contraction.